 And while not every gamer will be able to appreciate the Xbox One S in all its 4K Ultra-HD, High Dynamic Range glory, those that can will be absolutely floored by the speed at which content loads over decently quick connections, and how drop-dead gorgeous games look when they're 3,840 pixels wide by 2,160 pixels high.

-While there's never a great time to unveil a smaller, more powerful system to someone who's just purchased one of the now second-tier original consoles, now seems like a particularly rough time.
+While there's never a great time to unveil a smaller, more powerful system to someone who's just purchased one of the now second-tier original consoles, Microsoft's original timing did seem questionable.
+Ditching the Kinect port entirely was the final indicator that Microsoft's motion controller is truly dead, one last slap in the face to everyone forced to buy the peripheral two-and-a-half years ago.

 Microsoft's new console poses a problem in the form of a fragmented audience.
-While some gamers will see games in more vivid colors that are brighter and have higher contrast than those rocking the original box, others will be stuck with the capabilities of the original console.
+While some gamers will see games in more vivid colors that are brighter and have higher contrast than those rocking the first Xbox One, others will be stuck with the capabilities of the original console.

 Does that mean you shouldn't buy an Xbox One S?
 Probably not.
 But it might mean investigating how the game looks and performs on your specific model of Xbox One before plunking down a wad of cash for the latest release.